Hello and welcome to our 2-day Causeway Coastal Route road trip guide.

-Lets get started – First stop – The Gobbins Cliff Path
+Day 1 Stop 1 – The Gobbins Cliff Path

 Our first stop-off point, the Gobbins Cliff Path, is only a short 35 minutes from Belfast and kicks things off with a thunderous bang.

-The path wraps its way around the basalt cliffs over County Antrim’s jagged coastline – a architectural marvel considering it was designed over 100 years ago in 1902 by a railway engineer named Berkeley Deane Wise.
+The path wraps its way around the basalt cliffs over County Antrim’s jagged coastline – an architectural marvel considering it was designed over 100 years ago in 1902 by a railway engineer named Berkeley Deane Wise.

 Originally aimed at Edwardian ‘thrill-seekers’, the Gobbins Cliff Path walk now gives ordinary Joe Soaps like you and I the chance to experience one of Ireland’s most dramatic coastlines up close and personal.